This is US

 I'm Liz.
 I'm an animal-assisted interventionist with over twenty years' experience working with people, animals, and a combination thereof.
 I earned my A.S. in Assistance Dog Education (2013) and M.S. in Canine Life Sciences (2017) from Bergin University of Canine Studies; and earned my B.S. in Behavioral Ecology & Cognitive Psychology from The Evergreen State College (2001).

 In 2013, I established Miracle Mutts -- the community outreach and therapy dog certification division of Marley's Mutts Dog Rescue.
 In 2017, my dog(s) and I established the F.R.E.D.
-(Freedom, Recovery & Empowerment with Dogs) program with Kern County Behavioral Health & Recovery Services, where our work continues today, and we're researching the efficacy of pet therapy in the treatment of substance use disorder and PTSD.
+(Freedom, Recovery & Empowerment with Dogs) program with Kern County Behavioral Health & Recovery Services, where our work continues today, and we're collecting data on the efficacy of pet therapy in the treatment of substance use disorder and PTSD.
 I feel infinitely blessed to do the work I do, because it means I get to have my animals with me, and at the same time fulfill their inherent needs to learn, work, and contribute.

 Meet the Family